Forensic Accounting

 What types of fraud or financial misconduct can you help uncover?

 I specialize in uncovering asset misappropriation, grant misuse, procurement fraud, and financial reporting discrepancies.
+I can also prepare analyses showing flow-of-funds for divorce cases or business disputes.

 Do you provide litigation support or expert witness testimony?

 Yes.
 As a Certified Fraud Examiner (CFE), I provide litigation support, expert witness testimony, and forensic analysis for legal proceedings and dispute resolution.
+If your case has a financial component reach out to me early so I can help you plan.
+Knowing what to request in discovery is a big part of the challenge.

 How do you ensure confidentiality during investigations?